open-rmf/crossflow/handbook/src/what_is_crossflow.md

 ![sense-think-act](./assets/figures/sense-think-act_workflow.svg)

-Workflows allow you to assemble services into a directed graph---cycles *are* allowed---that form a more complex behavior, feeding the responses of services as requests to the services downstream of it.
+Workflows allow you to assemble services into a directed graph---cycles *are* allowed---that form a more complex behavior, feeding the output of each service as input to another service.
 Workflows are excellent for defining state machines that have async state transitions or that have lots of parallel activity that needs to be managed and synchronized.

 When you [create a workflow](./build_a_workflow.md) you will ultimately be creating yet another *service* that can be treated exactly the same as a service created using a Bevy System.
-This workflow-based service can even be used as a node inside of another workflow, just like any other service.
+This workflow-based service can even be used as a node inside of another workflow.
+In other words, you can build hierarchical workflows.

 ## Execution